LGBTQ rights in Guyana: Public opinion

 The country's social and political norms have been heavily influenced by Christianity and the conservative mores of colonial British society.
 Disapproval of homosexuality has been historically widespread in Guyana's population, although social research since the 2010s, show signs that more accepting attitudes are growing in the community.
-According to a 2013 survey by the Caribbean Development Research Services Inc. (CADRES), roughly eight per cent of Guyanese society identified as LGBT, with about two per cent identifying as gay, one per cent as lesbian and four per cent as bisexual.
+According to a 2013 survey by the Caribbean Development Research Services Inc. (CADRES), roughly eight per cent of Guyanese society identified as LGBTQ, with about two per cent identifying as gay, one per cent as lesbian and four per cent as bisexual.
 Another 15 per cent answered that they did not want to state their sexual orientation.
 The same survey found that half of Guyanese people had a gay friend and a quarter had gay family members.

 The CADRES study found that about 24% of respondents "hate" homosexuals, while 38% were "tolerant" and 25% were "accepting".
 Broken down by religion, the study concluded evangelical Christians were the most opposed to homosexuality and non-evangelical Christians were the most accepting.
 Hindus and Muslims were somewhere in between.
 A plurality of people in the survey stated that homosexuality was not an illness, but rather, a choice.
-Slightly more than half (53%) of Guyanese supported the criminalization of homosexual acts, but more than half (52%) also stated they would be willing to change their minds if such laws "contributed to social and psychological problems" among the LGBT community.
+Slightly more than half (53%) of Guyanese supported the criminalization of homosexual acts, but more than half (52%) also stated they would be willing to change their minds if such laws "contributed to social and psychological problems" among the LGBTQ community.

 The 2013 CADRES study observed that 14% of Guyanese people supported legalizing same-sex marriage, while a 2010 Latin American Public Opinion Project (LAPOP) Vanderbilt University study found that Guyana had amongst the lowest level of support in the Americas, with a score of 7.2 units (on a 0–100 point scale, indicating overall strength of support among respondents); the average score in the Americas overall was 26.8 points.
 (Note: Indicative of the wide variation in the LAPOP scores for support of same-sex marriage within countries of the Americas, are the mean scores of the three most supportive nations: Canada (63.9 points), Argentina (57.7 points), Uruguay (50.5 points).
 In comparison, the lowest country score is 3.5 in Jamaica –the only country score below that of Guyana's– and an average score in the Americas overall of 26.8 points.)
 In comparison, the AmericasBarometer released by LAPOP in 2017 reported nearly triple the support for same-sex marriage, with the corresponding score now 20.6.